AmanPatel112/Optimization-of-5G-Network-Using-Intent-Based-Networking/README.md

 ## Installation
 The project Optimization of 5G network using Intent-Based Networking can be implemented by using Pycham IDE.
 Pycharm can be downloaded by using this [link](https://www.jetbrains.com/help/pycharm/installation-guide.html) and follow the instructions given below.

+ • Download the Pycharm Community.
+ • Install the .exe file
+ • Open a new project.